 Apply to the Judicial Mentor Program:

-Prospective judicial applicants who are admitted into the JMP will be paired with a mentor judge who will discuss career objectives, provide advice, and answer questions regarding the application and vetting process.
+Prospective judicial applicants who are admitted into JMP will be paired with a mentor judge who will discuss career objectives, provide advice, and answer questions regarding the application and vetting process.
 Additionally, the mentor judge will be available to assist in providing input as the candidate completes the judicial application and progresses through the judicial appointment process.
 Participation in the mentor program is not a guarantee of appointment.

 Collaboration with Bar Groups: